oddbit-project/rick_db/docs/repository.md

 ## Declaring Repositories

 A Repository class can be instantiated directly, or declared via direct inheritance.
-Typically, direct inheritance has the advantage of resulting in a properly named class and be easily extendable by adding methods.
+Typically, direct inheritance has the advantage of resulting in a properly named class that can be easily extendable by adding methods.
 Regardless, there are usage scenarios where direct instantiation can be quite convenient:

 ```python